arhi/Octoprint-Filament-Reloaded/README.md

 # OctoPrint-FilamentReloaded (OrangePi)

-[OctoPrint](http://octoprint.org/) plugin that integrates with a filament sensor hooked up to a Raspberry Pi GPIO pin and allows the filament spool to be changed during a print if the filament runs out.
+[OctoPrint](http://octoprint.org/) plugin that integrates with a filament sensor hooked up to a Orange Pi GPIO pin and allows the filament spool to be changed during a print if the filament runs out.

 Forked from [Octoprint-Filament-Reloaded](https://github.com/kontakt/Octoprint-Filament-Reloaded) plugin by kontakt based on the [Octoprint-Filament](https://github.com/MoonshineSG/Octoprint-Filament) plugin by MoonshineSG.